Jimmy Doherty: Career

 In 2008, Doherty presented a series for BBC2 called Jimmy Doherty's Farming Heroes which aired from July 2008 to August 2008, followed by various other series and single documentaries for the BBC.
 Notably, Jimmy's Food Factory, in which he demonstrated the industrial techniques used in the production of processed foods, ran for two series on BBC One.
 When the Controller of BBC One at the time, Jay Hunt, left to become chief creative officer at Channel 4 at the end of 2010, she signed up Doherty to present exclusively for Channel 4.
 Doherty's last series for the BBC, A Farmer's Life for Me, was broadcast in February and March 2011.

 Since 18 June 2011, Jimmy's Food Factory airs as ProSieben BBC Spezial – Jimmy's Food Factory every Saturday on German TV channel ProSieben.

-In 2011, Jimmy's Farm ‘Cambridge Sausage’ was name in the top 10 sausages in the UK by The Independent.
+In 2011, Jimmy's Farm 'Cambridge Sausage' was named in the top 10 sausages in the UK by The Independent.
 The sausage contains 93% pork from the farm and the recipe dates back to 1917.

 In December 2012, Jimmy and Jamie Oliver presented the Channel 4 series Jamie & Jimmy's Food Fight Club.
 Since 2014, Doherty has co-presented the prime-time Channel 4 series Jamie & Jimmy's Friday Night Feast alongside Jamie Oliver.

 Doherty and the team ensured conservation was at the forefront of their decisions and created areas at the farm for nature to blossom.
 As well as a flair for farming Doherty holds a passion for non-native species and, with a great team behind him, the farm applied for zoo status to help endangered species further afield.
 On 5 October 2016 Jimmy's Farm was awarded its zoo license from the local authority and Jimmy's Farm & Wildlife Park was born.
 The first three exotic species they welcomed were Reindeer, Tapirs and Meerkats.

 In 2016 Jimmy became the youngest ever President of the Rare Breeds Survival Trust a charity closely linked to his work and passions.
 In 2019 he became a patron of the British Beekeepers Association.
 He is also the patron of the British Hen Welfare Trust.